 So those are some thoughts right now.
 For everyone who celebrates the rollover to 699.3 at this time, I hope that you have a wonderful year.

 - I’ve been listening to “Love & Hate” on intermittent repeat over the past few days.
 The strings make patterns of rotating light in my head that are very pleasant, and I love the lyrics.

 - Incidentally, I should say something about politics — the affective impact of social media can keep a lot of us from doing what we should related to social justice, and what we do do on social media is often fragmented; conversely, subscribing to a newsletter (such as 5 Calls) coordinates individual activity to increase impact.
 Twitter has been very effective at groundswell movements like #MeToo; it is much less effective at things like tactical diplomacy and intracommunity engagement.
-I could go on forever about the power of emotional labor and conversation and building relationships (basically, I’ve come to understand what this Autostraddle post was really talking about; when I originally read it years ago, I didn’t see myself in it because I’ve always had a personality that other women have found too intellectually masculine, so reading it led to dissonance in my head about whether or not my femme identity was valid).
+I could go on forever about the power of emotional labor and conversation and building relationships (basically, I’ve come to understand a little bit more this Autostraddle post was really talking about; when I originally read it years ago, I didn’t see myself in it because I’ve always had a personality that other women have found too intellectually masculine, so reading it led to dissonance in my head about whether or not it was valid when people called me femme when that appellation was just surface-shallow).
 Those skills are not very valued in our culture because they’re coded fem(me), and they have the most impact when used privately with people you genuinely care about, not in the glitzy glow of a viral post retweeted by strangers.